Indirect Signals of Dark Matter Can Change Depending on Where You Look: Introduction

 \section{Introduction}

 Strong observational evidence demands that we introduce a new substance, dark matter (DM), in order to have a consistent description of Nature.
 Candidates for DM currently cover a wide range of possibilities, and aside for some theoretical preferences -- for example in favor of weak scale particles that may be part of a larger electroweak sector -- no particular model seems to stand out as the most likely possibility.
 However, the null results of searches for weak scale candidates in various experiments \cite{Schumann:2019eaa} have led to an expanded view of DM models.
 In particular, ``dark sector" models that include light $\sim $ GeV scale states have attracted a great deal of attention in recent years \cite{Bjorken:2009mm,Arkani-Hamed:2008hhe,Essig:2013lka} (for more recent reviews see e.g. Refs.~\cite{Alemany:2019vsk,Harris:2022vnx,Krnjaic:2022ozp}) due to the possibility of detecting these dark sector states at low energy -- but high intensity -- facilities.

-A minimal scenario of such a ``dark sector" can contain, in addition to the DM candidate, a light mediator which couples the dark sector feebly to the Standard Model (SM).
+A minimal scenario of a ``dark sector" can contain, in addition to the DM candidate, a light mediator which couples that sector feebly to the Standard Model (SM).
 Hence, in these models, it could be natural for DM to have only indirect annihilation or decay signals.
+However, given the structure of the SM visible sector, one may suspect that a dark sector may also allow for a range of states and interactions.
+Hence, models which go somewhat beyond the minimal scenario could also be considered and they may lead to potential novel signals.
+This is the path we will take in this work.